 All you need is to know where the locals eat, and you’ll surely discover the secrets of Croatian cuisine.

 In the past few years Split has become one of the most popular destinations in Croatia where fast food has a tendency to grow day by day.
 Even Split has its inevitable McDonald’s.

 Personally I prefer a plate of green chard with few salted anchovies and a glass of local red wine.

-I am not against fast food services as it’s certainly convenient and inexpensive, but according to this article you can also find something new in Split: healthy fast food with vegetarian, sugar free, organic, and low-fat alternatives.
+I am not against fast food services as it’s certainly convenient and inexpensive, but Split also offers healthy fast food with vegetarian, sugar free, organic, and low-fat alternatives.

 Split’s Dalmatian cuisine is typically Mediterranean due to its ingredients and preparation, and meets all medical and nutritional recommendations for a healthy and well-balanced diet.